Join the beta - get Pro free for 3 months after launchJoin the beta

 What about Salonized integrations (Moneybird, accounting)?

-Salonnare has a native Moneybird integration; Exact Online is supported via CSV export for now.
+Salonnare offers CSV export for both Moneybird and Exact Online for now.
 For rarely used integrations (e.g. specific loyalty platforms), check in advance whether the new system supports it directly or can connect via Zapier/Make.

 How long does the complete switch take?